MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-userrights.md

 <!-- RestoreFilesAndDirectories-Description-Begin -->
 <!-- Description-Source-DDF -->
 This user right determines which users can bypass file, directory, registry, and other persistent objects permissions when restoring backed up files and directories, and determines which users can set any valid security principal as the owner of an object.
-Specifically, this user right is similar to granting the following permissions to the user or group in question on all files and folders on the systemTraverse Folder/Execute File, Write
+Specifically, this user right is similar to granting the following permissions to the user or group in question on all files and folders on the system:Traverse Folder/Execute File, Write.

 > [!CAUTION]
 > Assigning this user right can be a security risk.
 Since users with this user right can overwrite registry settings, hide data, and gain ownership of system objects, only assign this user right to trusted users.